-Local PACTs: "local Participatory Agreements for the Climate Transition"
+Local PACTs: Local Participatory Agreements for the Climate Transition.

-Science-based targets: Targets that allow to be in line with the Paris Agreement.
+Science-based targets: Necessary targets to be in line with the Paris Agreement.

-Sufficiency: Voluntary and progressive step to reduce consumptions (of energy, material, resources...), initiated by behaviour, lifestyle and collective organisation changes where the needs are questioned.
+Su iciency: Voluntary and progressive steps to reduce consumptions (of energy, materials, resources...), rethinking needs and implementing changes in behaviour, lifestyle and collective organisation.

-IPCC: Intergovernmental Panel for Climate Change
+IPCC: Intergovernmental Panel for Climate Change.